tinted-theming/home/styling.md

 **Compatibility**

-Base17 is an evolution of [Base16 v0.2](https://github.com/chriskempson/base16/blob/main/styling.md).
+Base17 is an evolution of [Base16 v0.2 spec](https://github.com/chriskempson/base16/blob/main/styling.md).
+It still includes 16 colors.

 - All Base16 v0.2 schemes are forwards compatible with Base17.
   - _Every Base16 scheme is a fully valid Base17 scheme._